newsfish

 - The filter definitions file to use.
 If unspecified, the default is

 $HOME/.newsfishrc.
-See the special note
+See the special note below

-below regarding where
+regarding where

-its configuration files.
+newsfish finds its configuration

 - newsrc newsrc-file